BioMike/py-wlox-api/README.txt

 --------------------------------------------------------------------------------

 This is an initial release of the API code.
-It is intended for testing only and private API methods don't seem to work.
+It is intended for testing only and private API methods should work, but not all are tested yet.
+Use at own risk!